French MSt/MPhil Programmes

 Early Modern Inventions (Michaelmas Term)

-Invention, according to the Oxford English dictionary, denotes both the faculty of devising, finding out, as well as contriving and making up, and the products stemming from it.
-It involves discovery and deceit, creativity and contrivance, inspiration and heresy.
-Invention was central to the way in which the early moderns reflected on, and assessed, the changes that took place in their times.
-It is, in historiographical terms, an actor’s category, which means that it played an important part in the way in which the early moderns themselves conceived of their own age.
+For this paper, we’ll be working on a wide range of materials (mainly in French) from the 16th and 17th Century: books, maps, mechanical instruments and visual art (drawings and paintings).
+The term invention denotes both the faculty of devising, finding out, contriving and making up, and the products stemming from these processes.
+It involves discovery and deceit, creativity and contrivance, inspiration and heresy, theory and fiction.
+Invention is, in historiographical terms, an actor’s category, which means that it played an important part in the way in which the early moderns themselves conceived of their own age.
+It remains central the ways in which scholars reflect on, and assess, the many changes that took place in the early modern period.

 Modern (1800 — Present)